chaoba31/ticket-lifecycle/README.md

 <img width="1200" height="594" alt="6" src="https://github.com/user-attachments/assets/1169eb3f-3e4f-42a6-a660-2a1b561ab56f" />

-The issue has been identifyed, the user has been updated along the way till completion.
+The issue has been identified, and the user has been updated along the way till completion.
 The ticket has been resolved!